nikosfl/nikosfl.github.io/index.md

 ---

 <!-- ## Who I am -->
 I am a PhD candidate in Electrical Engineering, member of the [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu) at the University of Southern California, supervised by [Professor Shrikanth Narayanan](https://sail.usc.edu/people/shri.php).
-My main research interests include Speaker Diarization and Role Recognition, Speech Processing, and Machine Learning.
+My main research interests include Speech Processing and Recognition, Speaker Diarization and Identification, and Machine Learning in social computing and healthcare.
 Prior to joining USC, I obtained my Diploma in Electrical and Computer Engineering from the National Technical University of Athens, where I completed my thesis under the supervision of [Professor Petros Maragos](http://cvsp.cs.ntua.gr/maragos/index.shtm).

 <!-- I was born and raised in Athens, Greece.
 My official given name is Nikolaos, one the most common greek names, but according to recent surveys [citation needed], no Greek ever called another Greek "Nikolaos". -->